BUILD Scholars Research Training Program

 Note: This class satisfies GE Category F Writing Intensive Capstone requirement.

-It is strongly recommended that student completes IRM or IRM-equivalent course before taking this class.
+It is strongly recommended that the student completes the IRM or IRM-equivalent course before taking this class.
 The course is cross-listed in multiple colleges.
 Students should enroll in the course within their respective college/discipline.

 - Advanced Research Methods (RSCH 496B Advanced Behavioral Research Methods and RSCH 496A Advanced Biomedical Research Methods)